Sergio Osmena Bridge connecting Mactan Island and the City of Cebu.

 - Ticketing offices/booth does not accept credit or debit cards.

 - If you’re traveling on holiday season (particularly Christmas and Lenten vacation , long-weekend, etc), I recommend you to secure your ticket as early as you can.
 Tickets during this time are often hard to find or none at all, sometimes tickets double its price-why am I not surprised!
 And more often the inexpensive economy accommodations are fully book, and you will likely opted to buy the first class tickets instead.
-FYI: Port of Cebu, Port of Batangas, and Port of Matnog in Sorsogon are among the busiest port in the country with heavy concentration of passengers during holidays- expect some delays, long queuing lines and crowded terminals during this time.
+FYI: Port of Cebu, Port of Batangas, and Port of Matnog in Sorsogon, Caticlan Jetty Port are few of the many ports in the country with heavy concentration of passengers during holidays so expect some delays, long queuing lines and crowded terminals during this time.

 - Tickets by the way are refundable and re-bookable, but seldom re-routable.
 Normally refunds are subject to fees, and honored only in a ticketing office where you actually bought it.